aniyomiorg/aniyomi-website/website/src/privacy/index.md

 We may periodically update our Privacy Policy.
 Thus, you are advised to review this page periodically for any changes.

-The current iteration of this policy is effective as of December 15, 2021.
+The current iteration of this policy is effective as of January 15, 2024.

 ## Contact Us